Does Medicare Cover Over-Bed Tables ?

 Programs on which Medicaid waives requirements are called “waivers” – the programs will typically have quite targeted eligibility requirements, and limited places.

-This method of Medicare dropping certain requirements in for different programs has resulted in there being literally hundreds of different “waivers”, or programs, across the US, all of which have different eligibility criteria and can address the needs of specific groups.
+This method of Medicare dropping certain requirements in for different programs has resulted in the existence of literally hundreds of different “waivers”, or programs, across the US, all of which have different eligibility criteria and can address the needs of specific groups.

 Each state has its own range of programs, so do check to see what they offer.